 There are mainly 3 levels of data abstraction:

-Physical: This is the lowest level of data abstraction.
+This is the lowest level of data abstraction.
 It tells us how the data is actually stored in memory.
-The access methods like sequential or random access and file organization methods like B+ trees, hashing used for the same.
+Access methods like sequential or random access and file organization methods like B+ trees and hashing are used for the same.
 Usability, size of memory, and the number of times the records are factors that we need to know while designing the database.

 Suppose we need to store the details of an employee.
 Blocks of storage and the amount of memory used for these purposes are kept hidden from the user.